 Here’s another red hot recipe (literally).
 In full transparency, I sought some help from YouTube because following my mom’s verbal instructions never yielded the deep red color that she achieves when she made fish curry.
-The picture above is actually from a previous effort, but this brown color is not the color you want!
+The picture above is actually from when my mom recently made this dish using Porgy.
 The last time I made it, it turned out the perfect color and flavor.
 Both my husband and I felt it was pretty comparable to my mom’s.
-Sadly I did not keep a photo of that version, but here’s what it should look like:

 This dish features dried Malabar tamarind, a dried spice that affords a slightly sour flavor.
 This is typical of fish curries in Kerala.
 In fact, the Malayalam word for it is “kodampuli,” with “puli” meaning sour.
 It can be found at your local Indian or Asian grocery store!
 I’ve used it in two other recipes available on the blog: tuna thoran and shrimp curry.

-Fish curry goes great with rice and a side of vegetables, andit is exceptionally good with a plate of kappa (spicy mashed yucca) – you can find that recipe here!
+Fish curry goes great with rice and a side of vegetables, but it is exceptionally good with a plate of kappa (spicy mashed yucca) – you can find that recipe here!

 A few notes for this recipe:

 Caution: If you have chili powder that is not super spicy, use that.
 If it is really spicy, I’d use less (see below).
 I recommend Kashmiri chili powder which gives a gorgeous deep red color but is not crazy spicy.

 Note: If you can get your fish market to cut the fish and remove the fins/skin, do it!
 I have also found frozen and cut king fish at Patel Brothers.

 1.5 to 2 lbs meaty white fish, skinned and cut into large chunks (I like king mackerel, blue fish, or porgy) – wash in salted water and let drain

 5 pieces dry Malabar tamarind, soak in a small bowl with water